Saved Views

 Load a View

 A saved view is displayed on an individual saved view page within the Library.
-To open a saved view page, click on the view's name in the one of the lists on the main Library page (Categorized Views, Uncategorized Views, Favorites, or Recently Viewed).
+To open a saved view page, click on the view's name in its row in the Library List.

 top | section